macdan789/MinimalAPI/README.md

 # MinimalAPI
-Simple API application to get some basic experience in MinimalAPI approach
+Simple API application with Dapper to get some basic experience in MinimalAPI approach